 Campus recruiting offices.

+NOTE: Districts are required to post all certified vacancies on the Kentucky Department of Education’s web site.

 All postings at the local level shall be made within five (5) working days of each certified vacancy opening.
 The closing date for receiving applications shall be listed when vacancies are posted.

 Certified Vacancies